jtdor/build-deb-action/README.md

 Defaults to `debian:stable-slim`.

+#### `extra-docker-args`
+Additional command line arguments passed to Docker container execution.
+This might be needed if specific volumes or network settings are required.

+*NOTE*: this will not override the action's default arguments.

+Optional and empty by default.

 #### `extra-build-deps`
 Extra packages to be installed as “build dependencies”. *This should rarely be used, build dependencies should be specified in the `debian/control` file.*